vendasta/g-suite-php-sdk/README.md

 To authenticate your SDK calls, you must provision a service account from within the Vendasta platform.

-You must put this file on your server, and set an environment variable to it's path:
+You must put this file on your server, and set an environment variable to its path:

 ```bash
 export VENDASTA_APPLICATION_CREDENTIALS=<path to credentials.json>